Shaunak-Mukherjee/ECE-580-Optimization-Methods-for-Systems-And-Control/README.md

 #  Optimization Algorithms & Methods for System and Controls

-Welcome to the repository for Optimization Algorithms.
+Welcome to the repository for optimization algorithms.
 This repository contains MATLAB and Python implementations of various optimization algorithms.

 ## Repository Objective & Content